bodiam/epub-organizer/README.md

 Running `gradle test` should run all the test with default settings against your local database, and it should not fail.
 It works on my machine! ;)

+### What does it do?

+There's a fix amount of tests, which run over all implementations.
+The test are different in implementation, but not in intent.
+The goal of this project was to find out which framework was easier to work with, and to experience if all requirements were possible using each framework (they are!).

+So, some operations which are tested:
+* CRUD, including one to many relations
+* Complex queryes
+* Binary data (no GridFS)

+And more!

 ### Why did you do this?

 Because I asked a question on Stackoverflow, but it was closed due to being to subjective.
 So I had to find out myself.
 Feel free to fork / clone / copy and use however you'd like.